For Professionals & Scholars

 Resolution of divergence

+Where revelation gives direct guidance, it governs.
+Where the tradition is silent on technical constructs, we remain descriptive and modest.
 Where psychological theory opposes authenticated revelation, revelation remains the higher measure of value, accountability, and proportionate refinement.

 Appropriate use-cases

-Education: seminars, reading groups, methodological discussion.
+• Education: seminars, reading groups, and methodological discussions

-Reflective practice: supervision-style prompts for pattern-noticing and restraint.
+• Reflective practice: supervision-style prompts for pattern-noticing and restraint

-Interdisciplinary conversation: resonance noted without equivalence claims.
+• Interdisciplinary conversation: resonance noted without equivalence claims

 Inappropriate use-cases

-Forcing stereotypes on others as a shortcut to understanding, especially in clinical or marital contexts.
+• Forcing stereotypes on others as a shortcut to understanding, especially in clinical or marital contexts

-Treating typological constructs as replacements for revealed categories or authentic religious guidance.
+• Treating typological constructs as replacements for revealed categories or authentic religious guidance

 How to cite Nafsychology pre-publication